MSMFG/backend-task-node/README.md

 (hint - you'll need the ask price)

-The application responds on http://localhost:8080/exchangeapp/highestprice/
+The application responds on http://localhost:3000/exchangeapp/highestprice/

 ## Stretch Goal

 Finished early?
 We'd also like to look at including a parameter to expand beyond just USD selling prices.

-You'll need to extend the application to include bitfinex within the highest price calculation.

 ## Technologies